thatwhichis/programming-for-digital-media/index.md

 ### Final Project

 The final project was an exercise incorporating all aspects of programming covered in the class, including but not limited to: either user interaction or external data, classes, iteration, and appropriately named variables.
-For this exercise I implemented a prototype monster conflict resolution system based loosely on concepts from Pokémon and the Versu interactive storytelling platform; a monster appears, the user selects a representative monster, then the user selects actions for their monster to take to resolve the conflict with the other monster.
+For this exercise I implemented a prototype monster conflict resolution system based loosely on concepts from [Pokémon](https://www.pokemon.com/) and the [Versu](https://versu.com/) interactive storytelling platform; a monster appears, the user selects a representative monster, then the user selects actions for their monster to take to resolve the conflict with the other monster.

+This prototype is rudimentary but intended for further expansion in the future.

-(Click the thumbnail to open the p5.js and Tracery JavaScript exercise implementation.)
+(Click the thumbnail to open the p5.js and [Tracery](https://tracery.io/) JavaScript exercise implementation.)

 [![final](/images/20211207_1449_final.PNG){:height="100px" width="100px"}](./sketches/labs/final/)